-The digital version of the February 2020 AMRM is due to be released by Zinio on Thursday 19 March 2020.
+The digital version of the April 2020 AMRM has been released by Zinio.

-Buy digital issue of April 2020 AMRM from Zinio (after release).
+Buy digital back issue of the April 2020 AMRM from Zinio.

 The contents page.